wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 A transaction involving the execution of an asset script has the transaction fee increased by 0.004 WAVES.
 If the sender account is a [dApp or smart account](/en/blockchain/account/dapp), then the size of the fee is increased by an additional 0.004 WAVES.

 Let's review the example.
-The commission for a transfer transaction is 0.001 WAVES.
-If a user makes a transfer of a smart asset from a smart account, then the amount of the commission will be 0.001 + 0.004 + 0.004 = 0.009 WAVES.
+The fee for a Transfer transaction is 0.001 WAVES.
+If a user makes a transfer of a smart asset from a smart account, then the minimum fee is 0.001 + 0.004 + 0.004 = 0.009 WAVES.

 Starting from node version 1.3.1, after activation of feature #16 "Ride V5, dApp-to-dApp invocations, Continuations":